AdobeDocs/genstudio.en/help/share-assets-as-a-link.md

 ![Share assets banner image](assets/share-assets-banner.png)

-Sharing assets through a link is a convenient way of making the resources available to the [!DNL Content Hub] users.
+Sharing assets through a link is a convenient way of making the resources available to the [!DNL the content module of Adobe GenStudio] users.
 The functionality allows authorized users to access and download the assets shared with them.
-When downloading assets from a shared link, [!DNL Content Hub] uses an asynchronous service that offers faster and uninterrupted download.
+When downloading assets from a shared link, [!DNL the content module of Adobe GenStudio] uses an asynchronous service that offers faster and uninterrupted download.

 ## Share a single asset {#share-a-single-asset}